What Are Market Bubbles? [And How to Identify Them]

 Debts rise and debt servicing costs typically increase even faster.

-On top of all this, while the central bank is mostly concerned about inflation in goods and services, the inflation in financial assets is actually more insidious.
+While the central bank is mostly concerned about inflation in goods and services, the inflation in financial assets is actually more insidious.

-However, it’s just as bad as any other form of indebtedness.
+It’s just as bad as any other form of indebtedness.

 A financial asset represents a securitization of a cash flow.
-In order for the asset to justify its valuation, it has to earn that income to give you the earnings or cash flow you’re entitled to.
+In order for the asset to justify its valuation, it has to earn the income to give you the earnings or cash flow you’re entitled to.

-But if booms are an effect of debt rather than productivity and not enough income is produced from this debt, asset prices become out of whack relative to the practical level of earnings they can generate.
+If booms are an effect of debt rather than productivity and not enough income is produced from this debt, asset prices become out of whack relative to the practical level of earnings they can generate.

 This was true in much of the developed world in the 1920s leading up to the 1929 bust, Japan in the late 1980s, and most of the world in the mid-2000s leading to the 2007-09 financial crisis.
+It was true of the post-pandemic everything rally that deflated in 2022 when rates normalized.

 The overweighting and extrapolation of recent history